 - United States District Courts of Arizona, California, Colorado, and Northern Illinois

-- Court of Appeals for the Federal Circuit, the Ninth Circuit, the Second Circuit and the Seventh Circuit, the United States Tax Court, and the United States Supreme Court
+- Court of Appeals for the Federal Circuit, the Ninth Circuit, the Second Circuit, the Seventh Circuit and the Eleventh Circuit, the United States Tax Court, and the United States Supreme Court

 - Association of Business Trial Lawyers (ABTL) (Board of Governors, 2002-2007)

 Honors & Awards

 - Mr. Kump was selected by Lawdragon magazine for the “2011 Lawdragon 500 Leading Lawyers in America” in the area of Litigation, an award some consider the most elite distinction in the legal profession.
 Lawdragon described the 2011 Lawdragon 500 as follows: “Here you will find the lawyers who brought in the biggest verdicts and settlements, handled the biggest deals and defined what law practice was in the year just past.
 The quality and quantity of submissions, voter comments and information from trusted sources has increased each year, making the 2011 selection process the most exhaustive and intense yet.”

 - Mr. Kump has been recognized in The Best Lawyers in America every year since 2012.